 The quintet that he co-led with Max Roach, a prototypical hard bop ensemble, was a suitable vehicle for his originals, as this first version of “Joy Spring” recorded in August 1954 on the band’s first album “Clifford Brown-Max Roach Quintet” demonstrates.
 The melody of this piece has a joyous, life-affirming feel.

-Tenor saxophonist Harold Land takes the first solo and sets a bright, friendly tone that sustains throughout Clifford’s and pianist Richie Powell’s solos.
-Clifford’s clarion sound and magnificent articulation is evident in the first two bars of this (or any, for that matter) solo.
+Tenor saxophonist Harold Land takes the first solo and sets a bright, friendly tone that sustains throughout Clifford Brown’s and pianist Richie Powell’s solos.
+Clifford Brown’s clarion sound and magnificent articulation is evident in the first two bars of this (or any, for that matter) solo.
 Both horns dig in as they trade fours with Max Roach who then executes a remarkably melodic drum solo as only he could.

 Selected Jazz Albums